Need to File US Taxes Late? What US Expats Need to Know

 However it’s only in the last few years that the IRS has been able to enforce the requirement globally, due to both a raft of tax information sharing agreements with foreign governments, and the Foreign Account Tax Compliance Act (FATCA), which requires foreign banks and investment firms to share their American account holders’ account details.
 So it’s no longer a viable strategy for expats to assume that they are ‘under the radar’ and so not file.

 Need to file US taxes late?

-Many expats however still aren’t aware that they have to continue filing US taxes from overseas, perhaps assuming that they were protected by a tax treaty or other mechanism.
-In fact, although American citizens have to file, when they do they can claim one or more IRS exemptions that alleviate the US tax burden, often to zer
+Many expats however still aren’t aware that they have to continue filing US taxes from overseas, perhaps assuming that they are protected by a tax treaty or other mechanism.
+In fact, although American citizens have to file, when they do they can claim one or more IRS exemptions that alleviate the US tax burden, often to zero.

 Expats who have been living abroad for a while unaware of the requirement for them to file US taxes from abroad may need to file US taxes late to catch up.

 Expats who just need to file one or two years late can simply back file the missing tax returns.

 Expats who are three or more years behind however will need to employ an IRS amnesty program called the Streamlined Procedure to catch up and become compliant.

 The Streamlined Procedure requires expats to file their last three years’ tax returns, as well as their last up to 6 FBARs, should they qualify (see below), and also file IRS form 14653 to self-certify that their previous non-compliance wasn’t willful avoidance.

 “If you owe Uncle Sam, your specific tax situation will determine which options you qualify for but, regardless, the sooner you address your situation, the better.” – CNBC